Westland Whirlwind (fighter): Operational history

 The first Whirlwind was written off on 7 August when Pilot Officer McDermott had a tyre blow out while taking off in P6966.
 In spite of this he managed to get the aircraft airborne.
 Flying Control advised him of the dangerous condition of his undercarriage.
 PO McDermott bailed out of the aircraft between Grangemouth and Stirling.
 The aircraft dived in and buried itself eight feet into the ground.
-On recent inspection of the salvaged wreck of P6966, it was noticed that the defective tyre fitted was not of the correct size for a Whirlwind.
-Instead, it was the correct size for a Hurricane which 263 Squadron was also flying.

 No. 263 Squadron moved south to RAF Exeter and was declared operational with the Whirlwind on 7 December 1940.
 Initial operations consisted of convoy patrols and anti E-boat missions.
 The Whirlwind's first confirmed kill occurred on 8 February 1941, when an Arado Ar 196 floatplane was shot down; the Whirlwind responsible also crashed into the sea and the pilot was killed.
 From then on the squadron was to have considerable success with the Whirlwind while flying against enemy Junkers Ju 88, Dornier Do 217, Messerschmitt Bf 109s and Focke-Wulf Fw 190s.

 263 Squadron also occasionally carried out day bomber escort missions with the Whirlwinds.
 One example was when they formed part of the escort of 54 Blenheims on a low-level raid against power stations near Cologne on 12 August 1941; owing to the relatively short range of the escorts, including the Whirlwinds, the fighters turned back near Antwerp, with the bombers continuing on without escort.
 Ten Blenheims were lost.

 The squadron mostly flew low-level attack sorties across the channel ("Rhubarbs" against ground targets and "Roadstead" attacks against shipping).
 The Whirlwind proved a match for German fighters at low level, as demonstrated on 6 August 1941, when four Whirlwinds on an anti-shipping strike were intercepted by a large formation of Messerschmitt Bf 109s and claimed three Bf 109s destroyed for no losses.
 A second Whirlwind squadron, 137, formed in September 1941, specialising in attacks against railway targets.
 In the summer of 1942, both squadrons were fitted with racks to carry two 250 or 500 lb bombs, and nicknamed 'Whirlibombers'.
 These undertook low-level cross-channel "Rhubarb" sweeps, attacking locomotives, bridges, shipping and other targets.